-At the conclusion of the diploma students will:
+At the conclusion of the diploma students will be equipped:

-- apply counselling therapies to client’s various issues.
+- To draw on varied counselling therapies to client’s various issues.

-The Diploma course can be completed in two year if studied full-time.
+The Diploma course can be completed in 2 years studied full-time.
 Part-time study options are available.
 Each subject takes 80 hrs on average to complete.
-Students need to spend 17 hours in studying a week.
+Students need to spend around 17 hours in studying a week.
 To complete the Diploma of counselling, 17 units of competency are required including 13 core units and 4 elective units. (see course structure part below for the specific descriptions)

 Fees for full-time students are published on ACC Website.